FAQ – qualifications

 - Yes, there is a need for all volunteers to start with the basics of coaching and understanding the coaching process, not only the technical side of the sport.

-What is the Leading Athletics Course?
+What is the Leading Athletics course?

 - A 3 hour course to allow attendees to lead activity set out in the resources, whilst being supervised by a fully qualified coach.
-(This is not a coaching qualification)
+(This is not a coaching qualification).

-What is the Coaching Assistants award?
+What is the Coaching Assistants Award?

-- A two-day course that helps the new coaches explore how to coach, using the athletics events as the vehicle to up-skill the coaches.
+- A course that helps the new coaches explore how to coach, using the athletics events as the vehicle to up-skill the coaches.

 - This is the entry level qualification for coaches and each coach will be licensed by UKA.

-I am 16 years of age, is there any limitation on the Coaching Assistant course?
+I am 16 years of age, is there any limitation on the Coaching Assistant Course?

 - Yes, until you reach the age or 18 years, you should be directly supervised by a fully qualified coach during your delivery.